CUSTOMER STORY

 BraunAbility Pride

-The pride Scribner takes in his vehicle is the same kind of pride BraunAbility has taken in manufacturing wheelchair accessible vehicles for over 50 years, changing more than one million lives.
+The pride Scribner takes in his vehicle is the same kind of pride BraunAbility has taken in manufacturing wheelchair accessible vehicles for over 50 years, changing more than 1 million lives.

-Having read about Ralph Braun, the founder of BraunAbility, who also had a disability, Scribner appreciated the dedication and legacy of Braun.
-He said, “The level of thought and care that goes into these vehicles speaks volumes.
-I would recommend anyone to consider a BraunAbility vehicle.”
-He continued, saying, “The van has performed amazingly.
+He added, “The van has performed amazingly.
 Everything is built well, and I would suggest anyone take advantage of BraunAbility’s extensive research and history in making these vehicles.”

-Katarina and Sam are supported by BraunAbility and their dealer, MobilityWorks in Ormond Beach, FL.
+Scribner and Mandiola are supported by BraunAbility and their dealer, MobilityWorks in Ormond Beach, FL.
 When you purchase a BraunAbility mobility product, you join a powerful community.

 Read Other Customer Stories